 Meet OMSI Outdoor Science Education instructors on location for the hands-on, interactive programming that makes our outdoor science schools so popular.
 Schools are responsible for transportation to and from sites, chaperones at a 1:8 ratio and lunch.

-Hike the beautiful Columbia River Gorge with an OMSI naturalist.
-Learn geology basics like plate tectonics, rock cycle, erosion and deposition through magnificent geologic events in Pacific Northwest history.
-The class will focus on the formation of the Cascade Mountain range, the Columbia River basalts and the effects of the Missoula Floods on the Columbia River Gorge.
+Hike up to beautiful waterfalls in the Columbia River Gorge with an OMSI naturalist.
+Learn geology basics like plate tectonics, rock cycle, erosion and deposition through magnificent geologic events in Pacific Northwest history including the Columbia RIver basalts and the Missoula Floods.
+The class will focus on the ecological relationships between organisms in the temperate rainforest nestled here against the Cascade Mountain Range.

 A minimum of 2 weeks' advance notice is required for all registration requests.
 If you have questions, please contact us at 503.797.4661 or